Scotland’s Worst Garden Pest

 Now, this home-making pair certainly did not lack boldness.
 The nest was head-high.
 The path below the arch lead straight to the greenhouse, so was in daily use.

 Nevertheless Mrs(?)
-Doo produced a couple of eggs and sat tight, looking me straight in the eye as I passed.
+Doo produced a couple of eggs – white, glossy, no-nonsense eggs – and sat tight, looking me straight in the eye as I passed.
 I could have reached out and touched her.
 I was weasel-danced into inactivity by the sheer boldness, and curious about exactly how brazen they could be.

 Back then, I couldn’t even go into the orchard without a doo or two clattering out of the branches and frightening the life out of me.
 (Why do they have to be so noisy?)